-For further clarification or data needed for possible legislation, please contact Winn@ATNJEF.org
+Legislators and legislative/policy staffers: for further clarification or information needed for legislation, please contact Winn@ATNJEF.org

 ATNJ Education Fund has led the largest expansion of Vote By Mail in New Jersey in the last two years.
 The growth of voting by mail has increased dramatically with our efforts reaching nearly 400,000 registered infrequent voters.
 Our goal was to instill a new voting habit since Election Day Polling Place voting presented obstacles among many under-represented communities.
 The model state on VBM, Colorado, showed that adding VBM as an option resulted in increased turnout in the aggregate.
 Prior to the pandemic, due to our voter outreach work and the work of many other organizations, we saw a dramatic increase in votes cast by VBM ballots.
 With the pandemic, we expect an exponential increase in VBM ballots with voters staying at home to vote.